 Tooth Decay and Gum Disease

 These two oral health problems are the biggest causes of tooth loss in North America.
 Six percent of the Canadian adult population is fully edentulous–that is, these people have lost all of their teeth.
-Dr. Tamo believe these devastating losses are preventable with some disciplined routines done correctly in the home:
+Dr. Tamo believes these devastating losses are preventable with some disciplined routines done correctly in the home:

 - Brush twice a day for two minutes with a quality fluoride toothpaste and soft brush.
 Brushing removes toxic plaque and its associated bacteria, and it freshens breath.
-Fluoridated toothpastes and rinses penetrate tooth enamel and help remineralize it.
+Fluoridated toothpastes and rinses penetrate tooth enamel and help remineralise it.

 - Floss daily between teeth and at the gum line to eliminate plaque accumulation and to ward off gum disease.
 Flossing takes just a few minutes but noticeably reduces tartar and inflammation.
 (Parents, supervise your school-age kids until the age of 10.
 Babies and toddlers need Mom and Dad to brush and floss for them.)